Rhymlore/htcondor-web/experimental/ospool/byoc/stampede2.md

 default, two nodes).
 The **text in bold** is emphasized to distinguish it from XSEDE's log-in prompt.

-<pre><code>$ htcondor annex create example normal@stampede2 --project PROJECT_ID
+<pre><code>$ htcondor annex create example normal@stampede2 --project PROJECT_ID --login-name LOGIN_NAME
-<b>This command will access Stampede 2 via XSEDE.
-To proceed, enter your
+<b>This command will access the system named `Stampede 2` via SSH.
+To proceed, follow the
-XSEDE user name and password at the prompt below; to cancel, hit CTRL-C.</b>
+prompts from that system below; to cancel, hit CTRL-C.</b>
 </code></pre>

-You will need to log into XSEDE at this prompt.
-Logging into XSEDE will grant you access to Stampede 2.
+You will need to log into Stampede2 at this prompt.

 <pre><code><b>Thank you.</b>